Faculty and Staff

 Email: nicole.conrad@smu.ca

-Dr. Nicole Conrad is an Associate Professor in the Department of Psychology, where she has taught since 2005.
+Dr. Nicole Conrad is a Professor in the Department of Psychology, where she has taught since 2005.
 She received her Ph.D. degree in Experimental Psychology from McMaster University in Hamilton, Ontario (2002).
 Most of her previous and current research relates to the broad area of reading acquisition.
 Within this broad area, her research focuses on how memory is involved in reading acquisition and skilled reading, how children acquire the linguistic and cognition information necessary to become skilled readers, and the nature of the beneficial relation between reading and spelling.

 Dr. Arla Day